 Our success depends in part on our ability to enforce our intellectual property and other proprietary rights.
 We rely on a combination of trademark, trade secret, copyright, patent, and unfair competition laws, as well as license and access agreements and other contractual provisions, to protect our intellectual property and other proprietary rights.
 In addition, we attempt to protect our intellectual property and proprietary information by requiring employees and consultants to enter into confidentiality, noncompetition, and assignment of inventions agreements.
 Our attempts to protect our intellectual property might be challenged by others or invalidated through administrative process or litigation.
 While we have five U.S., two Chinese, two Japanese and one Australian, Taiwanese, and Hong Kong patents granted and a number of applications pending, we might not be able to obtain meaningful patent protection for our software.
 In addition, if any patents are issued in the future, they might not provide us with any competitive advantages, or might be successfully challenged by third parties.
 Agreement terms that address non-competition are difficult to enforce in many jurisdictions and might not be enforceable in certain cases.
 To the extent that our intellectual property and other proprietary rights are not adequately protected, third parties might gain access to our proprietary information, develop and market products or services similar to ours, or use trademarks similar to ours, each of which could materially harm our business.
-Existing U.S. federal and state intellectual property laws offer only limited protect our intellectual property and other proprietary rights could materially harm our business.
+Existing U.S. federal and state intellectual property laws offer only limited protection.
+Moreover, the laws of other countries in which we might in the future conduct operations or contract for services might afford little or no effective protection of our intellectual property.
+The failure to adequately protect our intellectual property and other proprietary rights could materially harm our business.